Comeback-king Vikings set NFL rally record in win vs. Colts

 AP Pro Football Writer

-MINNEAPOLIS (AP) — The Minnesota Vikings completed the biggest comeback in NFL history, erasing a 33-point deficit by beating the Indianapolis Colts 39-36 on Greg Joseph’s 40-yard field goal with 3 seconds left in overtime on Saturday to clinch the NFC North division in their typical dramatic fashion.
+MINNEAPOLIS (AP) — The Minnesota Vikings completed the biggest comeback in NFL history, erasing a 33-point deficit by beating the Indianapolis Colts 39-36 on Greg Joseph’s 40-yard field goal with three seconds left in overtime Saturday to win the NFC North division in their typical dramatic fashion.

+According to Sportradar data, the Vikings became only the second team in 1,551 regular-season or playoff games since 1930 that a team trailed by 30 or more points in and won.

+“Nothing fazes us.
+We showed that in Buffalo,” said cornerback Patrick Peterson, who aided a 33-30 overtime victory over the Bills on Nov.
+13 after a 17-point deficit.
+“We showed that again today.”

-The Vikings took this rally all the way to their second possession of OT, after punting on their first one.
+The Vikings took this rally all the way to their second possession of overtime.
 Cousins hit K.J.
-Osborn — who had a touchdown and a career-high 157 yards — for 15 yards, Adam Thielen for 21 yards and Justin Jefferson for 13 yards to move into range.
+Osborn — who caught the first score and had a career-high 157 yards — for 15 yards.
+He found Adam Thielen — who had the second of three fourth-quarter touchdown passes — for 21 yards.
+Then he threw to Justin Jefferson for 13 yards to move into range.

 Ifeadi Odenigbo was called for delay of game for lying on Jefferson to try to keep the Vikings from setting up for the kick, putting Joseph 5 yards closer for the winner.